-As discussed above, the determination of UVBs-both before and after the PPA 2006 amendments requires that only vested benefits be taken into account.
+As discussed above, the determination of UVBs-under pre-PPA law as well as under PPA 2006- requires that only vested benefits be taken into account.
 PBGC believes that there is some uncertainty among pension practitioners as to the meaning of the term "vested" as used in ERISA section 4006(a)(3)(E).
-With a view to reducing uncertainty and promoting consistency in the VRP determination process, § 4006.4(d) of the premium rates regulation, as amended by this final rule, explains-for premium purposes only-when certain benefits are considered vested.
+With a view to reducing uncertainty and promoting consistency in the VRP determination process, PBGC proposes to explain-for premium purposes only-when certain benefits are considered vested.

-The proposed rule specified two circumstances that would not prevent a participant's benefit from being vested for premium purposes.
+The proposal would specify two circumstances that do not prevent a benefit of a participant from being vested for premium purposes.
 One circumstance is that the benefit is not protected under Code section 411(d)(6) and thus may be eliminated or reduced by the adoption of a plan amendment or by the occurrence of a condition or event (such as a change in marital status).
 PBGC considers such a benefit to be vested (if the other conditions of entitlement have been met) so long as the benefit has not actually been eliminated or reduced.
 The other circumstance-applicable to certain benefits payable upon a participant's death-is that the participant is living.
 The benefits to which this would apply are (1) a qualified pre-retirement survivor annuity, (2) a post-retirement survivor annuity such as the annuity paid after a participant's death under a joint and survivor or certain and continuous option, and (3) a benefit that returns a participant's accumulated mandatory employee contributions.
 PBGC considers such benefits to be vested (if the other conditions of entitlement have been met) notwithstanding that the participant is alive.
-The final rule includes two illustrative examples.